 Get grounded in the fruits, vegetables & herbs of Mexico

-This thorough primer of some of Mexico’s most emblematic plant ingredients will set you up for eating the freshest of Mexico’s local foods, in season, and delicious.
+This thorough primer of some of Mexico’s most emblematic plant ingredients will set you up for eating the freshest of Mexico’s local foods, in season, deeply relevant to this rich culture and delicious.

 Frutas y Verduras

 Learn about 50+ regional plant foods in this resource for cooks, travellers and everyday eaters

 You’ll be surprised how vegetarian, even vegan-friendly, Mexican food can be.
 Fact is, Mexico is the fourth most biodiverse country in the world and the fruits, vegetables and herbs make each region’s cuisine unique.

 Edible plants and fruits that were the foundation of the preHispanic diet, remain a major part of the indigenous diet, deeply woven into the culture and culinary heritage.